 The Data Science Group (DSG) was formed in 2014 by bringing together Intelligent Systems, Natural Language Processing (NLP) & Artificial Intelligence (AI) researchers.
 We focus on new methods, algorithms and applications of transforming data in real-time to meet real-world needs via inter-disciplinary collaborations.
 We work with large scale, streaming, heterogeneous, unstructured data.
 Our expertise includes machine learning, computer vision, data mining & visualisation, deep learning, intelligent video analytics, multi-agent systems, NLP, deception detection, and autonomous learning.

-The applications of the research of the group members range from online child protection, cybersecurity, learner dictionaries, and text mining of historical corpora and annual financial reports to intelligent video analytics, unmanned (aerial and ground-based) systems, defence, security, intelligent transport, biomarker identification, self-calibrating sensors for oil refineries, chemical industry (polymerisation processes) to name a few.
+DSG members are international leaders in Autonomous Machine Learning, Dynamically Self-evolving neural networks and fuzzy rule-based models for data streams, Corpus Linguistics and NLP.
+Research applications range from online child protection, cybersecurity, learner dictionaries, historical and financial text mining to intelligent video analytics, unmanned (aerial and ground-based) systems, defence, security, intelligent transport, biomarker identification, self-calibrating sensors for oil refineries, chemical industry (polymerisation processes).